andresparraarze/tio-tongo/Develop/gist-template.md

 This is defined with the element '|', this indicates that the value can be any of the components that it has next to it.

 ### Character Classes
+These are components that tell us what we should expect according to what we put inside '[]' that will be expected to be received.

 ### Bracket Expressions